 IHO RESOLUTION 2/1997

-Latest amendment: CL 69/2010
+(Latest amendment: CL 69/2010)

 ESTABLISHMENT OF REGIONAL HYDROGRAPHIC COMMISSIONS (RHC)

 1. It is resolved that the IHB shall encourage Member States having common regional interests in data collecting or nautical charting to form Regional Hydrographic Commissions (RHC) to cooperate in the undertaking of surveys and other projects.
 As part of IHO, the RHC shall complement the work of the Bureau.